syr0s/tubester-restful-api/docs/docs/endpoints/user/renew.md

 ### Response
 #### Invalid response
-By using an invalid token, the endpoint will respond with http status code `401 - Unauthenticated`.
+By using an invalid token, the endpoint will respond with http status code `401 - Unauthorized`.

 #### Success response
 The endpoint will respond, with http status code `200 - OK` on a successfull request and will deliver the [`json web token`](../../data/jwt.md) to the client as `Content-Type: text/plain`.